-Several countries and U.S. states have experimented with using orange temporary striping.
-Orange is one of the most salient colors in human perception as Shaw et al. (2017) pointed out in their review of international use of orange striping (Shaw et al., 2017).
+Several countries and U.S. states have experimented with using orange temporary striping in work zones.
+Orange is one of the most salient colors in human perception as Shaw et al. (2017) pointed out in their review of international use of orange striping.

 A study in Wisconsin with orange pavement marking tapes in a work zone did not demonstrate statistically significant differences between the distributions of vehicle lane position data for the test and control sites.
 Speed data also showed similar driver behavior for both sites.
-Driver surveys with 60 participants indicated a better visibility of orange markings.
-(Shaw et al., 2018)
+Driver surveys with 60 participants indicated a better visibility of orange markings (Shaw et al., 2018).

 Researchers at the Kentucky Transportation Center tested several combinations of paint and glass bead variations.
 Acknowledging challenges in controlling all variables, the researchers found that waterborne paint had low retroreflectivity and wore off quickly.
 Spray thermoplastic had higher retroreflectivity and was more durable than waterborne paint.
 High-build waterborne paint markings were best to see at night.
 Average speeds in the work zone with orange striping, control work zones, and regular highway did not show any differences.
-Unfortunately, it seemed that very few drivers lowered their speed as they travelled through a work zone; however, wet and nighttime crashes were reduced with orange temporary striping.
-(Lammers-Staats et al., 2021)
+Unfortunately, it seemed that very few drivers lowered their speed as they travelled through a work zone; however, wet pavement and nighttime crashes were reduced with orange temporary striping (Lammers-Staats et al., 2021).

-There are several current studies in progress.
-In Texas, the effectiveness of orange temporary striping is assessed through vehicle lateral position, retroreflectivitiy and color values of the striping, as well as driver opinions (Finley, 2020).
-Lane shifts in and out of the work zone are being evaluated in the Texas study.
-In Indiana, orange tape and paint stripes with different bead packages were evaluated for their visibility, color, and wear (Williamson, 2023).
+There are several current studies on orange temporary striping in progress.
+In Texas, the effectiveness of orange temporary striping is being assessed through vehicle lateral position, retroreflectivity, and color values of the striping as well as driver opinions (Finley, 2020).
+Lane shifts in and out of the work zone are also being evaluated in the Texas study.

+In Indiana, orange tape and paint stripes with different bead packages were evaluated for their visibility, color, and wear (M. R. Williamson, 2023).
 Findings suggested that orange pavement markings reduce crashes in work zones.
-A survey confirmed higher driver awareness of work zones when orange striping was present and higher visibility of orange temporary striping over white or yellow striping (Williamson, 2023).
-The Washington State Department of Transportation (DOT) is planning to investigate the effectiveness of orange temporary (n/a, 2023).
+A survey confirmed higher driver awareness of work zones when orange striping was present and higher visibility of orange temporary striping over white or yellow striping (M. R. Williamson, 2023).
+Measurements with a radar speed gun between 4 pm and 6 pm on a weekday showed a 4-mph speed reduction in work zones with orange markings (M. Williamson & Lin, 2024).
+Observations of lane positioning behavior also showed the positive effect of orange striping.

+The Washington State Department of Transportation (DOT) has started to investigate the effectiveness of orange temporary (n/a, 2023; Olsen, 2023).